RockyMandayam/rent_buy_invest/README.md

 ### Setup
 - NOTE: You can (and probably should) do all of the following in a python virtual environment, e.g., using `venv`, but the instructions for doing so are not listed here (for now)
 - Clone this repo
-- Make sure you have python 3.11.4+ (anything 3.8+ should probably work) and pip3 installed
+- Make sure you have python 3.11.4 (anything 3.8+ should probably work) and pip3 installed
 - Navigate to the 'rent_buy_invest' directory and run `pip3 install -r requirements.txt`
+- Run `python3 -m pip install -e .` to install `rent_buy_invest` as a python package
+- Now from anywhere you can run `python3 -m rent_buy_invest
 - To your `PYTHONPATH` environment variable, add the path to this repo

 ### Run the Code
-Navigate to the directory containing `rent_buy_invest` and run:
-`python3 rent_buy_invest/main.py rent_buy_invest/configs/examples/experiment-config-example-1.yaml`
+Run: `python3 rent_buy_invest/main.py <experiment-config-file>`.
+You can try `rent_buy_invest/configs/examples/experiment-config-example-1.yaml` as the experiment config file.
+This python project should be able to be run from any directory.

 ## For Developers